 Bulky skip for general waste.

 The Authority does not warrant or guarantee the quantities specified which are provided to illustrate the current provision.

+The current contract provides for collections of general waste after 12:00 noon on Tuesdays, Thursdays and Saturdays, while the remaining waste is collected on demand with 48 hours’ notice to the current Contractor.

+It is intended that use of the Compactor will reduce the number of required collections with the aim of the general waste also being collected on demand.

 To provide Applicants with a clear understanding of the current service provision the Authority has provided a table showing an average month’s usage of the current service in Appendix 1.